apache/phoenix-site/site/source/src/site/markdown/contributing.md

 ### Generate a patch

 There are two general approaches that can be used for creating and submitting a patch: GitHub pull requests, or manually creating a patch with Git.
 Both of these are explained below.
-Please make sure that the patch applies cleanly on all the active branches including master: 5.x-HBase-2.0, 4.x-HBase-1.5, 4.x-HBase-1.4, and 4.x-HBase-1.3.
+Please make sure that the patch applies cleanly on all the active branches including **master** and the unified **4.x** branch.

 Regardless of which approach is taken, please make sure to follow the Phoenix code conventions (more information below).
 Whenever possible, unit tests or integration tests should be included with patches.